joshjohanning/joshjohanning.github.io/_tabs/about.md

 ### Hi there 👋

+⚡ I am a Senior DevOps Architect with GitHub on the FastTrack team 🚀

-⚡ I am a Senior Cloud Automation Engineer with the Cognizant Microsoft Business Group (formerly 10th Magnitude)
+⚡ Previously I was a Senior Cloud Automation Engineer with the Cognizant Microsoft Business Group (formerly 10th Magnitude)

 ⚡ I have been an avid user of Azure Pipelines and have my pipeline templates consolidated in my [pipeline-templates](https://github.com/joshjohanning/pipeline-templates) repo